-After a week of cooking with Korean Short Ribs, I was drawn to create my own Kimchi.
+After a week of cooking with my Korean Short Rib Ragu, I was drawn to create my own Kimchi.
 This is inspired from attending a cooking school with with Edward Lee years ago at Stonewall Kitchen with my mother.
 Thank you Edward Lee and Smoke & Pickles for the recipe guidance and inspiration!

 I love pickles and creating yummy condiments and Kimchi is right in wheelhouse.
 What I ❤️ is creating my own spin because I can modify based on what I have available and my favorite flavor profiles of acid and spice.